 A child support order can be enforced by an individual or by the Texas Attorney General.
-Enforcement by the Texas Attorney General is free and slower.
-Hiring an attorney is quicker but can be more expensive.
-This is too complicated to do on your own without a lawyer.
+Although enforcement by the Texas Attorney General is free, it is frequently slow.
+Hiring an attorney will produce considerably faster and more efficient results in enforcing a child support arrearage.

-An order of child support is presumed to be in the best interest of the child.
-When an obligor parent (the parent responsible for paying child support) does not pay child support, the obligee parent (the parent receiving child support) may be able to force the obligor parent to pay the initial court-ordered child support payments.
-In fact, Texas courts have noted the following about child support and enforcing child support orders, “But court-ordered child support reflects a parent’s duty to his child, not a debt to his former spouse.
+Child support orders are presumed to be in the best interest of a child.
+When an obligor parent (the parent responsible for paying child support) falls behind, the obligee parent (the parent receiving child support) has the right to to pursue enforcement.
+Texas courts have noted that “…court-ordered child support reflects a parent’s duty to his child, not a debt to his former spouse.
 Except as provided by statute, the other parent’s conduct cannot eliminate that duty of paying child support.
 Estoppel is not a defense to a child support enforcement proceeding.”
-Usually, to enforce a child support order, the party seeking enforcement must file a motion for enforcement.
-In other words, you’d be suing the obligor for the child support owed (and possibly for any court costs or attorney’s fees).
+Usually, to enforce a child support order, the obligee parent must file a motion for enforcement.

 What Does a Motion for Enforcement Look Like?

-A motion for enforcement is a request to the court asking the court to force the obligor parent to make the previously ordered child support payments.
-According to the Texas Family Code Section 157.002 (a) motion for enforcement must, in ordinary and concise language:
+A motion for enforcement petitions the court to force an obligor parent to make ordered child support payments.
+According to the Texas Family Code Section 157.002 (a) motion for enforcement must:

 - Identify the provision of the order allegedly violated and sought to be enforced; or,